 To make an Easter Garden like this one each child needs

-- Green square paper plate
+- Green square paper plates (affiliate link)

-- Plain ice cream tub
+- paper ice cream cups (affiliate link)

 - Green playdough